greenm01/porc/README.md

 Required Python dependencies:

+	1) Python 2.7
-	1) Scientific Python: SciPy, Numpy, & Matplotlib
+	2) Scientific Python: SciPy, Numpy, & Matplotlib
-	2) Scikits.audiolab
+	3) Scikits.audiolab
-	3) libsndfile
+	4) libsndfile

 This is a command line tool.
 Matplotlib will produce very nice graphs; if you desire a GUI feel free to fork this project.